A detailed summary ofThe Psychology of Moneyby Morgan Housel

 Rebecca closes the browser tab.
 Her reputation, her freedom, her sleep at night, these are things no upgrade is worth gambling.

-Lesson 5: Let compounding do the work
+5. Let compounding do the work

 Rebecca finally opens a Roth IRA and stares at the modest monthly contribution she can afford.
 It feels almost pointlessly small.